Red Marks & Acne Scars: What's the Difference?

 Treating Red Marks & Acne Scars: What Works (and What Doesn't)

 With very few exceptions, skin-care products claiming to eliminate post-breakout discolorations don't work as promised.
-There are indeed skin-lightening treatments that contain hydroquinone and slow down melanin production, which reduces the appearance of sun-damaged areas of skin (i.e., brownish discolorations).
+There are indeed skin-lightening treatments that contain hydroquinone and slow down melanin (which is responsible for giving color to hair, skin, and eyes) production, which reduces the appearance of sun-damaged areas of skin (i.e., brownish discolorations).

 However, the pink to red acne marks are not related to melanin, which means that using hydroquinone or other types of skin-lightening ingredients is largely unhelpful.
 The one exception is for those with darker skin tones where post-acne marks are brownish in color from the skin's pigment, melanin.
 In those cases, hydroquinone is an option to fade their appearance.

 At-home treatments, such as rubbing lemon juice or other citrus fruits on your face, don't work—they can't exfoliate skin properly and their acidic juices are potent skin irritants that can prolong the healing process.
 Don't fall for that one!
 There are no solutions in the kitchen for this skin issue.

 Following are five ways to fade post-acne discolorations (and treat the underlying causes that lead to breakouts) that work for any skin tone or ethnicity.